-13. At this time, if your coach is equipped with an optional refrigerator ice maker or washer/ dryer, the waterlines for these appliances must also be drained.
-(See "Winterizing Optional Appliances" instructions at the end of this section.)

-If not equipped with optional appliances, proceed to the next numbered step.
+13. At this time, if your coach is equipped with an optional washer/dryer, the waterlines for these appliances must also be drained.
+(See "Winterizing Optional Appliances" instructions at the end of this section.)If not equipped with optional appliances, proceed to the next numbered step.